-(12) I built a St. Martin's lantern with my kids.
-First, I [built the BODy of the lantern with some CARDboard paper]F.
+[12] I built a St. Martin's lantern with my kids.
+First, I [built the BOdy of the lantern with some CARDboard paper]F.

-A variety of theories have assumed that coherent discourse is structured by such implicit questions (e.g. Klein & von Stutterheim 1987, van Kuppevelt 1994, Roberts 1995, Büring 2003), and focus on the answers to such explicit questions may well help the addressee to construct what the intended questions were.4 Under this understanding, all cases of so-called "presentational" or "information" focus which claimed that focus expresses the most important part of the utterance, or what is new in the utterance, can be subsumed under the use of alternatives to indicate covert questions suggested by the context.
-The following examples suggest questions like What happened?, What was there? and What did she do?, which explains the types of foci suggested for the second clauses.
+A variety of theories have assumed that coherent discourse is structured by such implicit questions (e.g. Klein & von Stutterheim 1987, van Kuppevelt 1994, Roberts 1995, Büring 2003), and focus on the answers to such explicit questions may well help the addressee to construct what the intended questions were.
+Under this understanding, all cases of so-called 'presentational' or 'information' focus which is claimed to express the most important part of the utterance, or what is new in the utterance, can be subsumed under the use of alternatives to indicate covert questions suggested by the context.
+The following examples suggest questions like What happened?, What was there?, and What did she do?, which explains the types of foci suggested for the second clauses.